whatisaProCoder/odin-portfolio-site-v1/README.md

 ## 🤝 Acknowledgments

-This project was built as part of [The Odin Project](https://www.theodinproject.com/) curriculum.
-Special thanks to The Odin Project community for their excellent resources and guidance.
+This project was developed as part of _[The Odin Project](https://www.theodinproject.com)_ curriculum.
+Special thanks to the **TOP community** for their invaluable resources, guidance, and support throughout the learning journey.

 ## 📄 License